prabal1997/Anwar/README.md

 ```

 ##License
 'Anwar' is under Apache License Version 2.0.
-Please read LICENSE.md for more information.
+Please read LICENSE for more information.